ON THIS PAGE: You will learn about the different treatments doctors use for children with this type of cancer. Use the menu to see other pages.

 Laser therapy uses heat in the form of a laser to shrink a smaller tumor.
 It may be called thermotherapy or TTT for transpupillary thermotherapy.
 It may be used alone or in addition to cryotherapy or radiation therapy.
 Photocoagulation is a different type of laser therapy that uses light to shrink tumors.

-Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide and may be used to shrink an eye tumor.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by ending the cancer cells’ ability to grow and divide and may be used to shrink an eye tumor.
 Chemotherapy is given by a pediatric oncologist or a medical oncologist, a doctor who specializes in treating cancer with medication.
-A chemotherapy regimen usually consists of a specific number of cycles given over a set period of time.
+A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).